Orbital Decompression Surgery

 “Dr. Douglas is one of the most knowledgeable, caring, and attentive surgeons I have ever met. he really takes the time to give his patients all the attention they need.
 His expertise in prominent eyes, thyroid eye disease, and orbital issues is unmatched.
 His office staff is very kind and professional.
 I would recommend him to my friends and family.” -Jean K.

-Orbital Decompression Surgery FAQs
+Candidates for Orbital Decompression Surgery

 If you have thyroid eye disease (TED), the eye muscles and fatty tissues behind the eye become inflamed, increased in size and scarred.
 This can cause the eyes to push forward and create a bulging or staring appearance.
 About 25 percent of people with Graves’ disease will develop TED.
 This can happen even after initial diagnosis of Graves’ disease, especially in heavy smokers.